tapis-project/camera-traps/README.md

 # camera-traps

-The camera-traps application is both a simulator and an edge device application for classifying images, with the first deployment specializing in wildlife images.
-The simulation environment will be implemented first and serve as a test bed for protocols and techniques that optimize storage, execution time, power and accuracy.
-The ultimate goal is to deploy a version of this application on camera-trap devices in the wild.
+The Camera Traps application is both a simulator and IoT device software for utilizing machine learning on the edge in field research.
+The first implementation specializes in applying computer vision (detection and classification) to wildlife images for animal ecology studies.
+Two operational modes are supported: "simulation" mode and "demo" mode.
+When executed in simulation mode, the software serves as a test bed for studying ML models, protocols and techniques that optimize storage, execution time, power and accuracy.
+It requires an input dataset of images to act as the images that would be generated an IoT camera device; it uses these images to drive the simulation.

+Conversely, when run in "demo" mode, the application serves as software that can be deployed onto actual, Linux-based camera trap devices in the wild.
+In this case, the Camera Traps software relies on a digital camera accessible over a Linux device mount (the default `/dev/video0` location can be re-configured), and it drives the camera directly using the Linux Motion activation software, which comes bundled with the as a plugin with Camera Traps.
+It includes a detection reporter plugin and MQTT component which coordinate to communicate in real time when a configurable object of interest has been detected (up to a configurable confidence threshold).
+As a proof of concept of the capabilities of the software, we are producing a demo integration with drone software developed by the Stewart Lab at OSU which enables the Camera Traps software to communicate over a local network to a nearby drone whenever an object of interest is detected.

 ## Architectual Overview
+The actual camera-traps software consists of a set of tightly integrated plugins running on the same IoT device as separate containers (and thus, separate OS processes).

-This application uses the [event-engine](https://github.com/tapis-project/event-engine) library to implement its plugin architecture and event-driven communication.
+Camera-traps uses the [event-engine](https://github.com/tapis-project/event-engine) library to implement its plugin architecture and event-driven communication.
 The engine uses [zmq](https://zeromq.org/) sockets to deliver events between senders and the subscribers interested in specific events.

 The event-engine supports *internal* and *external* plugins.
 Internal plugins are Rust plugins delivered with camera-traps and run in the camera-traps process.
 External plugins are configured by camera-traps to run outside the camera-traps process and use a TCP port to send and receive events.
 By using TCP, external plugins can be written in any language that supports the [flatbuffers](https://google.github.io/flatbuffers/) wire protocol.